 What is classical Christian education?

-Classical education is designed to develop life-long learners who know what they believe, why they believe it, and how to winsomely communicate it as they impact the culture of Christ.
+Classical education is designed to develop life-long learners who know what they believe, why they believe it, and how to winsomely communicate it as they impact the culture for Christ.

 The classical approach follows the natural development of a child’s intellect.
 Beginning with the “grammar” level by presenting the basic facts and principles of learning, then progressing to the “logic” level of ordering information, classical education matures in the “rhetoric” stage where students learn to think critically, integrate information, and communicate effectively.